filecoin-project/filecoin-docs/content/en/developers/infrastructure/how-tos/spin-up-a-lite-node/index.md

     curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh
     source "$HOME/.cargo/env"
     ```
 1. Done!
-You can move onto the [Pre-build](#pre-build) section.
+You can move on to the [Pre-build](#pre-build) section.

 {{< /tab >}}
 {{< /tabs >}}

 ## Pre-build

-Before we can build the Lotus binaries, there's some set-up we need to do.
-MacOS users should select their CPU architecure from the tabs:
+Before we can build the Lotus binaries, there's some setup we need to do.
+MacOS users should select their CPU architecture from the tabs:

 {{< tabs tabTotal="3">}}
 {{< tab tabName="MacOS-Intel" >}}
 <br>

-1. Clone the repository, move into the `lotus` directory:
+1. Clone the repository, and move into the `lotus` directory:

     ```shell
     git clone https://github.com/filecoin-project/lotus.git